API reference

 Contact your administrator to request access to a development or staging environment for testing integrations without affecting production data.
 Sandbox data resets are common, so avoid relying on long-lived test records.

-Report API issues to your organization's IT administrator or contact the Datar support team directly.
+Report API issues to your organisation's IT administrator or contact the Datar support team directly.
 Include the endpoint, request payload, and error response to help with diagnosis.
 A timestamp and correlation ID (if returned) speeds triage.

 Did this page help you?